BijayaTamangShyangtan/EsewaHackingPhishing/README.md

 ## About Developer Bijaya Tamang

-Bijaya Tamang is a Nepalese software developer who is known for his work on the Esewa platform.
-He has contributed significantly to the development and maintenance of the Esewa application.
-As an employee of Esewa, he is not involved in any unauthorized security testing or hacking activities.
 ## Conclusion

 Credential phishing is a powerful attack that can be used to gain unauthorized access to a user's account.
 By following the steps outlined in this guide, you can successfully exploit Esewa using this attack.
 However, it is important to remember that this attack should only be used with the explicit permission and authorization of the target user and Esewa.